infinera/terraform-infinera-ipm-modules/README.md

 ### How to Use
 Please see the README description for more detail information and examples about their usages.

-## Manage the XR Network via Configuration Intent and IPM Service Docker Image
+# Manage the XR Network via Configuration Intent and IPM Service Docker Image
-Please see [Manage the XR Network via Configuration Intent and IPM Service Docker Image](https://bitbucket.infinera.com/projects/MAR/repos/terraform-provider-ipm/browse/README.md) for more details.
+Please see [Manage the XR Network via Configuration Intent](https://bitbucket.infinera.com/projects/MAR/repos/terraform-provider-ipm/browse/Manage-XR-Network-Using%20-IPM-Services.md) for more details.